kaosat-dev/Blenvy/tools/blenvy/README.md

     - change detection, so that only the levels & blueprints you have changed get exported when you save your blend file
     - export of material librairies

-If you want to know more about the technical details , see [here]()

 > IMPORTANT !! if you have previously used the "old" add-ons (*gltf_auto_export* & *bevy_components*), please see the [migration guide](../../Migration_guide.md)
 If you can I would generally recommend starting fresh, but a lot of effort has been put to make transitioning easier